Library of Congress Control Number: History

-The LCCN numbering system has been in use since 1898, at which time the acronym LCCN originally stood for Library of Congress Card Number.
+The LCCN numbering system has been in use since 1898, at which time the initialism LCCN originally stood for Library of Congress Card Number.
 It has also been called the Library of Congress Catalog Card Number, among other names.
-The Library of Congress prepared cards of bibliographic information for their library catalog and would sell duplicate sets of the cards to other libraries for use in their catalogs.
+The Library of Congress prepared cards of bibliographic information for its library catalog and would sell duplicate sets of the cards to other libraries for use in their catalogs.
 This is known as centralized cataloging.
 Each set of cards was given a serial number to help identify it.

 Although most of the bibliographic information is now electronically created, stored, and shared with other libraries, there is still a need to identify each unique record, and the LCCN continues to perform that function.

-Librarians all over the world use this unique identifier in the process of cataloging most books which have been published in the United States.
+Librarians from all over the world use this unique identifier in the process of cataloging most books which have been published in the United States.
 It helps them reach the correct cataloging data (known as a cataloging record), which the Library of Congress and third parties make available on the Web and through other media.

-In February 2008, the Library of Congress created the LCCN Permalink service, providing a stable URL for all Library of Congress Control Numbers.
+In February 2008, the Library of Congress created the LCCN Permalink service, providing a stable URL for all LCCNs that have not been suppressed.
+Although an item might have an assigned LCCN, it will not be associated with a record (i.e., not used in permalink, not useful in search tool) if it was removed from the collection or never added to it.

 Format

+The two basic elements of an LCCN are a year and a serial number.